Fulton Birth Injuries Lawyer

 Hospitals have protocols in place dictating the monitoring of contractions, fetal heart rate, uterine over-stimulation, and other such signs of the baby’s condition.
 If health care professionals do not follow these protocols, it can mean serious injuries to the mother or the baby.
 Monitoring the baby’s oxygen levels are especially important, as a lack of oxygen can quickly cause serious brain damage and death.
 A health care specialist’s failure to follow medically dictated monitoring procedures is negligence and grounds for a birth injury medical malpractice case.

-Birth Injury Attorneys in Columbia, MD
+Birth Injury Attorneys in Fulton, MD

 Discepolo Firm started their practice in Columbia, Maryland more than 15 years ago.
 In those years, they have worked on some of the most complicated cases of medical malpractice, including those cases of medical malpractice resulting in birth injuries.
 Now Discepolo has offices in several other states and offers co-counsel throughout the United States.